xiix0/scam/README.md

-Talkers are no good doers.
+You may my glories and my state dispose,
+But not my griefs; still am I king of those.
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "Richard II"